-The reason this is the case is that these are the budget owners, and more importantly, they and their teams are the ones who understand how everything works and what impact infrastructure changes, such as downsizing compute instances to save money, will actually have on the applications.
+The reason this is the case is that these are the cloud budget owners, and more importantly, they and their teams are the ones who understand how everything works and what impact infrastructure changes, such as downsizing compute instances like AWS EC2 instances to save money, will actually have on the applications.
 This is critically important, yet at the same time it slows us down in our quest for continuous efficiency.

 Between Here and There: The Problems

 Let’s catch our breaths for a second.
 We know actionable insights have come out of the need for simpler cost management processes, and that we’re still running into the same problem as before: no cost optimization opportunities matter if they don't make sense to implement from an engineering perspective.

 Looks like we need to revise our process flow from earlier to add a step.
 Then, let’s explore how we can simplify this, too.

 Let’s see what slows down the process from actionable insight, or any cost savings action plan for that matter, to actual implementation: